President, Business Technology Partners

-Sr. Manager Demand Planning, Phillips-Van Heusen Corporation
+Vice President Demand & Inventory Planning, Phillips-Van Heusen Corporation

 After completing her undergraduate degree, Brooke began her career at L’Oreal in their Management Development Program within the Luxury Products Division.
 Brooke held several positions at L’Oreal including Global Supply and Demand Planner along with several project responsibilities including an upgrade to the Logility forecasting tool.
 She gained experience working with various consumer products and with all areas of supply chain and manufacturing.